wissol/eo/lexicon.md

 (6x3+1) astsotunt
 (10x2) atitsut
 (7x3) atuntsot
 24 (6x4) atsut
 36 (6x6) atsat
 42 (6x7) atsatunt (also 'the meaning of life')

-saat, a generic “number” meaning “a lot of”, “many”, “too much” -->
+-->
 > 460+ words!